Panda0712/Meo-Station/README.md

 npm run preview
 ```

+Notes on backend

+- Backend services for payments, booking processing and admin APIs are located in the `backend/` folder of this workspace.
+Start the backend separately (see `backend/README.md`) and ensure the `VITE_API_BASE_URL` points to the running backend server.

 ## Notes

-- Backend services for payments and order processing are separate (see related backend folders in the workspace).
-Configure `REACT_APP_API_BASE_URL` to point to your running backend.
-- Replace "https://api.example.com" with backend domain of this project: "lms-backend-production-b51f.up.railway.app"
+- Replace `https://api.example.com` with your backend domain or local backend address (e.g., `http://localhost:5000`).
+- Payment integrations (Momo, ZaloPay) require backend configuration and provider keys — do not store secret keys in the frontend `.env`.
+- For image uploads this project uses Cloudinary (see `backend/src/providers/CloudinaryProvider.js`).

+If you'd like, I can also:

+- Add example `.env.local` templates for `frontend` and `backend`.
+- Create a short `CONTRIBUTING.md` with dev guidelines.
+- Add GitHub Actions workflow for frontend build and preview.